Almost elusive permutation groups: Introduction

 Recall that a finite permutation group is \emph{quasiprimitive} if every nontrivial normal subgroup is transitive.
 In \cite{P93}, Praeger establishes a version of the O'Nan-Scott theorem for quasiprimitive groups, which describes the structure and action of such a group in terms of its socle (recall that the \emph{socle} of a group is the product of its minimal normal subgroups).
 By applying this important theorem, we can prove the following result.

 \begin{theorem} Let $G$ be a finite quasiprimitive almost elusive permutation group.
 Then either $G$ is almost simple, or $G$ is a $2$-transitive affine group. \end{theorem}

 \begin{remk} It is worth noting that there exist almost elusive quasiprimitive groups that are not primitive (once again, this differs from the situation for elusive groups).
-For example, the simple group $G = {\rm L}_{2}(17)$ has a maximal subgroup $M = 17{:}8$, which in turn has a maximal subgroup $H = 17{:}4$.
-One checks that the action of $G$ on both sets of cosets $G/M$ and $G/H$ is almost elusive. \end{remk}
+For instance, suppose $G = {\rm L}_{2}(q)$ and $q=2^m-1$ is a Mersenne prime such that $2^{m-1}-1$ is divisible by $9$.
+For example, we can take

+Let $H = C_q{:}C_{(q-1)/2}$ be a Borel subgroup of $G$ and set $\O = G/K$, where $K = C_q{:}C_{(q-1)/6}$ is a subgroup of $H$.
+Then $G$ is quasiprimitive (but not primitive) on $\O$ and we note that $|\O| = 3.2^m$.
+Moreover, $G$ has unique conjugacy classes of elements of order $2$ and $3$, and our choice of $q$ implies that $|K|$ is divisible by $3$.
+Therefore, $G$ is almost elusive on $\O$.
+We do not know if there are infinitely many almost elusive quasiprimitive groups that are not primitive. \end{remk}

-With the reduction theorem in hand, our aim is to classify all the almost elusive quasiprimitive groups.
-In this paper, we take a first step in this direction by establishing Theorem \ref{t:main2} below on almost simple groups (recall that $G$ is \emph{almost simple} if the socle $G_0$ of $G$ is a nonabelian finite simple group, in which case $G_0 \leqs G \leqs {\rm Aut}(G_0)$).
+With the reduction theorem in hand, our ultimate aim is to classify all the almost elusive quasiprimitive groups.
+In this paper, we take a first step in this direction by establishing Theorem \ref{t:main2} below on almost simple primitive groups (recall that $G$ is \emph{almost simple} if the socle $G_0$ of $G$ is a nonabelian finite simple group, in which case $G_0 \leqs G \leqs {\rm Aut}(G_0)$).
 In order to state this result, set